 Progress into employment or on to a one-year Top-up Animal Behaviour and Welfare BSc (Hons) degree at Merrist Wood College.

-You could become an animal trainer; researcher; teacher; wildlife rescuer or wildlife rehabilitator in a wide range of organisations at home and overseas such as zoos, safari parks, rescue centres, animal orphanages, welfare centres, specialist animal collections, central and local government departments and educational establishments; or work in the media.
+You could work in a wide range of organisations at home and overseas such as zoos, safari parks, rescue centres, animal orphanages, welfare centres, specialist animal collections, central and local government departments, and educational establishments; or you could work in the media.

 Applicants should apply through the UCAS (the Universities and Colleges Admissions Service) website.
 All courses will be listed under Activate Learning on the UCAS website.

 You are advised to ensure that anti-tetanus protection via a course of injections or booster is up to date prior to the commencement of the course.
 You should also ensure that you have adequate clothing for outdoor work in inclement weather.
 Fees shown are per year.
 Please contact the College if you require further information.